 - There are three types of yeast struggles: Yeast allergy, yeast overgrowth, and yeast intolerance.
 Thank goodness I don't have a true allergy.
 This isn't anything life-threatening that will lead to anaphylactic shock.

 - I didn't have a chance to talk to my doctor about a diet plan right after learning about my yeast intolerance (long story) so at first, I had to figure out what to avoid on my own.
 Most of the resources I found online were about eating for a yeast overgrowth, which means avoiding anything that contains yeast OR feeds the yeast already living in the body.
-That meant nothing fermented (no alcohol, mushrooms, vinegar or anything containing vinegar like pickles, soy sauce, tempeh or seitan, etc.) and nothing with sugar (no dairy, desserts, no added sugars in store-bought products, and hardly any fruit or refined carbs) and no yeast of any type, of course.
+That meant nothing fermented (no alcohol, mushrooms, soy sauce, tempeh, seitan, vinegar or anything containing vinegar like pickles) and nothing with sugar (no dairy, desserts, no added sugars in store-bought products, and hardly any fruit or refined carbs) and no yeast of any type, of course.
 I followed this diet for a few weeks until I could meet with my doctor, only to learn I had been too strict and could add some things back in.
 I certainly was grateful!

 - At first, my doctor advised I completely cut out all the "reds" plus my ten or so "yellows," which included dairy, soy, wheat, rice, oats, and a few easy-to-avoid foods like instant coffee.
 I made a list of my yellows and reds, plus the triggers I'd discovered from personal experience over the years and suddenly had a long and frustrating list of things to avoid.
 I choose to be vegetarian, which can be challenging enough in itself, but adding another long list of no-go's made shopping, cooking, going out, and socializing very stressful.
 Faced with that long list (and again, I was unknowingly operating under the too-strict yeast-free diet in the beginning), I had the first anxiety attack I'd had in several years.
 At that point, I decided I could focus only on the reds before I took on anything else.

 - Even after I learned I'd been too strict, I found out yeast is a tough thing to avoid.
-It's used to make breads, baked goods like croissants, some pancakes and waffles, and many types of crackers and boxed cereals.
+It's used to make breads, baked goods like croissants, some pancakes and waffles, and some snacks and boxed cereals.
+Yeast extract is used as flavoring in a ton of products, from salad dressing to crackers.
+(Sometimes, much to my fiery frustration, "natural flavoring" contains yeast, but packages rarely disclose that information.)
 Nutritional yeast is a go-to ingredient in many vegan recipes.
 Brewer's yeast, as far as I can tell, is used to make all alcoholic products except tequila (which I can't have anyway), gin, and vodka.
 However, flavored versions of these products might contain yeast.
 Unfiltered vinegars contain yeast, and raspberries go bad quickly enough that they should be avoided if you've got a yeast intolerance.

 - There is a LOT of confusing and conflicting information online in the few resources that address yeast intolerance.
 For example, some sources say nuts should be avoided, some say only certain types of nuts are safe, and some don't mention nuts at all.
 A medical professional can help you sift through what's really important.

 - Yeast-free and vegetarian is a difficult combination, especially when it comes to protein replacements.
 Almost every soy chicken patty, grain sausage, or veggie burger in the grocery store has yeast extract in it for flavoring.
-In some restaurants, the only vegetarian option is a sandwich, but I can't have bread (gluten-free or otherwise) or wraps unless I can scrutinize the ingredients.
+In some restaurants, the only vegetarian option is a sandwich, but I can't have any bread (gluten-free or otherwise) or most wraps (unless I can scrutinize the package's ingredients).

 - If you're learning to cope with a new food intolerance, keep a running list of photos of items that are safe for you.
 In some cases, only one variety of one product might be safe for you.
 In that case, it's helpful to have a visual collection you can easily refer to.